csci104/site/syllabus/index.md

   </table>
 </div>

-<span class="font-bold">Note</span>: due to COVID-19, will be online.
-Instructions and details will be provided closer to the examinationd date for how to take the exam and submit it.

 ### Grading Scale

 We will guarantee that you will get at least the grade indicated by the following scale.